Irrigation service paths

 Best timing is after landscape changes or before peak summer stress, so the upgraded system is tuned before demand is highest.

 Yes.
-Many clients phase upgrades by risk and ROI, starting with pressure discipline and critical reliability fixes, then layering control and distribution improvements.
+Many clients phase upgrades by urgency and long-term value, starting with pressure discipline and critical reliability fixes, then layering control and distribution improvements.

 If you want steady performance across seasons, ongoing service plan coverage helps maintain programming, mechanical condition, and early issue detection after upgrade work.